Kristen D. Burton

 “The Drunkard’s Progress: How Alcohol Became an Intoxicant in the Early Modern Atlantic World” (manuscript in preparation).

-“From British Export to French Expansion: the Global Spread of Organized Soccer” (accepted, Yearbook of Transnational History, under revision).
+“From British Export to French Expansion: the Global Spread of Organized Soccer” (accepted, Yearbook of Transnational History, forthcoming).

 “Defining Addiction: Intoxication in the age of Enlightened Medicine,” in Scott W. Haine, ed.
 The Cultural History of Alcohol, 1750-1850 (Bloomsbury Publishing, under contract, forthcoming).